meteor/meteor/content/collections.md

 ## Relations between collections

 As we discussed earlier, it's very common in Meteor applications to relate documents in different collections.
-Consequently, it's also very common to need to write queries fetching related documents once you have a document you are interested (for instance all the todos that are on a single list).
+Consequently, it's also very common to need to write queries fetching related documents once you have a document you are interested in (for instance all the todos that are on a single list).

 To do so, we can attach functions to the prototype of the documents that belong to a given collection, to give us "methods" on the documents (in the object oriented sense).
 We can then use these methods to create new queries to find related documents.

 ### Collection Helpers

-To do, we can use the [`dburles:collection-helpers`](https://atmospherejs.com/dburles/collection-helpers) to easily attach such methods (or "helpers") to documents.
+To do this, we can use the [`dburles:collection-helpers`](https://atmospherejs.com/dburles/collection-helpers) to easily attach such methods (or "helpers") to documents.
 For instance:

 ```js
 Lists.helpers({